dvdme/forecastio-lib-java/README.md

 * It does not implements the `callback` request option.
 Did not seamed relevant for this.

 ####To Do:
 * Improve time zone support
 * Add support to errors (confidence in prediction)
 * Add support to alerts
-  * (maybe) Add the hability to export data to CSV
+* (maybe) Add the ability to export data to CSV
-  * (maybe) Add the hability of converting units of recived data:
+* (maybe) Add the ability of converting units of received data:
       (This would make sense if there were the need of displaying data in various units without having to make multiple queries.)

 ####How it works:
 The ForecastIO-Lib-Java currently has 8 classes (I'll probably add two more to deal with errors and alerts).
 The main class is `ForecastIO`: It handles the connection the gets the initial data from the API.
 The classes `FIOCurrently`, `FIOMinutely`, `FIOHourly`, `FIODaily` and `FIOFlags` contain the currently, minutely, hourly, daily and flags reports.
-The classes `FIODataPoint`, `FIODataBlock` are handle the data in the previous reports (except for the flags).
+The classes `FIODataPoint`, `FIODataBlock` handle the data in the previous reports (except for the flags).
 Most of the work is done by the `FIODataPoint` class.

 Please refer to the API docs [https://developer.forecast.io](https://developer.forecast.io)